reactjs/react.dev/src/content/learn/managing-state.md

 <Intro>

-As your application grows, it helps to be more intentional about how your state is organized and how the data flows between your components.
+As your application grows, it helps to be more intentional about how your state is organized and how the data flows between your Components.
 Redundant or duplicate state is a common source of bugs.
-In this chapter, you'll learn how to structure your state well, how to keep your state update logic maintainable, and how to share state between distant components.
+In this chapter, you'll learn how to structure your state well, how to keep your state update logic maintainable, and how to share state between distant Components.

 </Intro>